 Note: your organization might have developer apps as in the example below.
 Make sure to select the correct platforms.

-In this step you select what titles to push message to.
+In this step you select which titles to push message to.

 As default all titles are selected, so if you only have 1 title in your organization or you wish to push to all titles, then you can skip this step.